cassgvp/WIN-Open-Neuroimaging-Community/docs/CONTRIBUTING.md

 In the first instance, we encourage you to contact <Cassandra.GouldVanPraag@psych.ox.ac.uk> or get in touch with one of our [Ambassadors](OpenAmbasadros.md) ...

 <mark>This should outline mountain of engagement.
 Also link to events, mailing lists and slack.</mark>

+You can see the things we are working on in the [Ambassadors Trello board](https://trello.com/b/u4FqvNJv) <mark>this board is incomplete</mark>.